AnicetNgrt/jiro-nn/examples/housing/cr.typ

     #box(
         inset: 5pt,
         [
-            _This report will not include source-code snippets throughout for readability reasons, but you will find relevant listings and a link to the source code at the end of the report._
+            _This report will not include source-code snippets throughout for readability reasons, but you will find relevant listings and a link to the source code in the appendix._
         ]
     )
 ]